cmd1982/qr-safeshare/README.md

 - Each QR code on its own is mathematically worthless.
 - The secret can only be reconstructed when the required number of QR codes are combined.
 - Even with a supercomputer or a future quantum computer, a single part reveals nothing.
-- All code is open source, transparent, and reviewable.
+- All code is published on GitHub, transparent, and reviewable.

 ---